 Our hair takes a battering every day of our lives.
-Indoors it’s the central heating that dries it out; in the fresh air, our hair is assaulted by the strong rays of the sun, and in towns and cities the very air that we breathe is laden with chemicals of all sorts.
+Indoors it’s the central heating that dries it out; in the fresh air, our hair is assaulted by the strong rays of the sun.
+In towns and cities the very air that we breathe is laden with chemicals of all sorts.
 No wonder we resort to buying expensive shampoos and conditioners, rinses and colourants to try and improve the condition and appearance of our hair.

 But what are we actually buying in our celebrity-recommended products?
 What are we putting on our poor damaged hair?

-It’s easy to make herbal shampoos and conditioners at home.
+It’s easy to make herbal hair treatments like shampoos and conditioners at home.
 Not only do you know exactly what’s going on your hair but you can experiment and develop the perfect shampoo and conditioner that are just right for your hair.

 Most recipes use liquid castile soap, which is a very mild and simple soap.
 You should be able to find this in good chemists or health stores and certainly on the Internet.
 Dr Bronner’s is a recommended brand.

 Keep refrigerated after making and use within one week.

 We’ve used cups for measuring out ingredients.
 The measurements don’t have to very accurate and we suggest you use a medium-sized mug.
 For information, a cup is 8 fl oz, which is slightly smaller than most mugs, which are 10 fl oz (half-pint).

 - ¼ cup of castile liquid soap.

 - ½ cup herbal infusion (see below).